+The company has now achieved third-party verification of measures it takes to identify and implement reductions in direct and indirect energy consumption per unit of production relative to an appropriate baseline year while falling below the reporting threshold for greenhouse gases.
 The company achieved the ranking of 'Conforming' or 'Third-party verified' in all relevant standards for this principle.
 It has developed and implemented a third-party verified ISO 14001 environmental management system supported by relevant training to employees and contractors.
 Its environmental management system covers associated topics, and some, such as waste management, water and air quality undergo further scrutiny by government or third-party monitoring.
 The company also has a verified approach to biodiversity protection and conforms with the need to understand impacts on protected areas It has demonstrated a qualitative awareness of the importance of conserving potable water and limits its own overall water consumption to minimise negative impacts on water availability and also understands impacts of discharges to land.
 It does not use banned substances.
-The company is below the limit of reporting on greenhouse gases and has a good understanding of the need for reduction in energy usage.
 Management of tailings, closure and reclamation are not relevant to operations.